fengwang/markdown/docs/reference.md

 ```

 Depending on which options and/or extensions are being used, the parser may
-need its state reset between each call to `convert`.
+need its state reset between each call to `convert`, otherwise performance
+can degrade drastically:

 ```python
 html1 = md.convert(text1)